MYTH: There is insufficient research to support medical cannabis’s efficacy.

 MYTH: Exposing patients to medical cannabis may cause them physical harm.

-Cannabis’s side effects are modest compared to many prescription drugs’ risks, and it appears to be impossible to fatally overdose on whole plant cannabis, unlike many other dangerous medications that are prescribed every day.
+Cannabis’s side effects are modest compared to many prescription drugs’ risks, and it appears to be impossible to fatally overdose on whole plant cannabis and its natural extracts, unlike many other dangerous medications that are prescribed every day.
 Research shows that cannabis can allow pain patients to reduce or eliminate their use of dangerous opiates.

 Numerous health and medical organizations have examined the evidence and concluded that cannabis can be a safe, effective medicine for some patients.
 They include the American Public Health Association, the American College of Physicians, the American Nurses Association, the American Academy of HIV Medicine, the Leukemia & Lymphoma Society, the Epilepsy Foundation, the National Multiple Sclerosis Society, and a number of state medical and public health organizations.

 All medicines can have some negative side effects, but with cannabis they are relatively minimal.
-For example, Tylenol (acetaminophen) has been estimated to kill nearly 500 Americans per year by causing liver failure.
+For example, the use of large amounts of Tylenol (acetaminophen) kills hundreds of Americans each year by causing liver failure.
 In comparison, however, potential side effects from cannabis use are minor.
 Doctors and patients should be able to decide if the benefits outweigh the possible side effects.

 MYTH: Medical cannabis creates a slippery slope to full legalization.